smbambling/workstation_pcr/README.md

 Bolt needs to be installed on the system via a package NOT Gem Puppet Agent needs to be installed on the system ( This needs wrapped into the plan )

+## Dependancies

+Bolt has similar functions to R10k and can fetch any required modules from your Puppetfile.
+To do this run `bolt puppetfile install`

 ## Use Puppet Bolt to apply a role locally
 ```
 bolt plan run role::worktop nodes=localhost